 With everything mentioned, you should have an idea of what kind of cutting board alder could make.
 Still, here’s more to refine your thoughts on its capabilities as a cutting board material.

 Water and moisture resistance

-Despite being diffuse-porous, alder’s water and moisture resistance aren’t good enough to stand against constant washing and drying cycles.
+Despite having decent water resistance, alder is not tough enough to stand against constant washing and drying cycles.
 Even if it’s the edge grain, it can easily build internal moisture, discharge bad odors, and warp or crack at last.
 This insufficient water resistance is a part of the reason for its poor rot resistance.